usc-isi-i2/kgtk/docs/analysis/graph_embeddings.md

 id    node1    relation    node2    node1;label    node2;label    relation;label    relation;dimension    source    sentence
 /c/en/000-/r/RelatedTo-/c/en/112-0000    /c/en/000 /r/RelatedTo    /c/en/112    000    112    related to    CN ...
 ```
-For detail definitions, please refer to KGTK document.
+For further format details, please refer to the KGTK data specification.

 ## Output format
-There are two types of format: kgtk and wv:
+There are three types of format: glove, wv, and kgtk:

 ### glove format
-When useing this format, the output is an .tsv file where each line is the embedding for a node.
+When using this format, the output is a .tsv file where each line is the embedding for a node.
 Each line is represented by a single node followed respectively by the components of its embedding, each in a different column, all separated by tabs.
 For example:
 ```
 "work"    -0.014022544    -0.062030070    -0.012535412    -0.023111001    -0.038317516 ...
 ```

 ### w2v format (Default format)
-When useing this format, the output is an .tsv file which it is almost the same as glove format, the only difference is that the word2vec format has a first line which indicates the shape of the embedding (e.g., "9 4" for 9 entities with 4 dimensions), each column of first line is separated by tabs.
+When using this format, the output is a .tsv file which it is almost the same as glove format, the only difference is that the word2vec format has a first line which indicates the shape of the embedding (e.g., "9 4" for 9 entities with 4 dimensions), each column of first line is separated by tabs.
 Here we use w2v as our default output format.
 For example:
 ```
 16213    100
 "work"    -0.014022544    -0.062030070    -0.012535412    -0.023111001    -0.038317516 ...
 "home"    -0.014021411    -0.090830070    -0.012534120    -0.073111301    -0.068317516 ...
 ```
-Here 16231 represents the node number, 100 represents the dimension number of each node embedding.
+Here 16231 represents the number of nodes, 100 represents the dimension number of each node embedding.

 ### kgtk format
-When useing this format, the output is an .tsv file where each line is the embedding for a node.
-Each line has 3 columns, first column represents entity node, second node represent its embedding type(here is graph_embeddings), third column represents the entity's embeddings.
+When using this format, the output is a .tsv file where each line is the embedding for a node.
+Each line has 3 columns, first column represents entity node, second node represent its embedding type (here is `graph_embeddings`), third column represents the entity's embeddings.
 For example:
 ```
 Q5    graph_embeddings   014022544,-0.062030070,-0.012535412,0.038317516
 Q6    graph_embeddings   014022544,-0.062030070,-0.012535412,0.038317516